19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) “additional wages” means any remuneration other than ordinary wages;

+(da) “applicable amount” —

+(i) in respect of the year beginning 1st January 2011, means the sum of $79,333; and

+(ii) in respect of the year beginning 1st January 2012 and every subsequent year, means the sum of $85,000;

+[S 508/2011 wef 01/09/2011]

-(da) “first anniversary month” , in relation to an employee who becomes a permanent resident, means the calendar month in which the first anniversary of the day the employee becomes a permanent resident falls;
+(db) “first anniversary month” , in relation to an employee who becomes a permanent resident, means the calendar month in which the first anniversary of the day the employee becomes a permanent resident falls;

+[S 508/2011 wef 01/09/2011]

-(db) “foreign employee” means an employee who is not a citizen of Singapore or permanent resident;
+(dc) “foreign employee” means an employee who is not a citizen of Singapore or permanent resident;

+[S 508/2011 wef 01/09/2011]

 (e) “ordinary wages for the month” means the amount of remuneration due or granted wholly or exclusively in respect of employment during that month and payable before the due date for the payment of contribution for that month;